CD-i Web Links

 This site's goal is to investigate all consumer software titles that have been released for CD-i.
-Includes numerous reviews and a discussion board.
+The site includes numerous reviews and some interviews.

 Official archive mirror of the former Philips/OptImage/PMpro CD-i authoring support website that was located at www.cdprosupport.com.
 Contains hundreds of technical documents about CD-i authoring hardware and software products.